2017 National League Division Series: Game 2

 The Nationals scored their first run of the series on a first-inning home run by Anthony Rendon off Cubs' starter Jon Lester.
 However, in the top of the second, the Cubs struck right back, as the first batter of the inning, Willson Contreras homered off Nationals' starter Gio González.
 The Cubs took the lead in the top of the fourth on a two-run home run by Anthony Rizzo.
 In the bottom of the fifth, Lester loaded the bases with two outs but got out of the jam by getting Trea Turner to chase to end the threat.
 In the bottom of the eighth, Adam Lind led off with a pinch-hit single before Bryce Harper homered off Carl Edwards Jr. to tie the game at 3–3.
-Edwards walked Anthony Rendon, then Mike Montogmery allowed a single to Daniel Murphy before Ryan Zimmerman hit a three-run home run to put the Nationals up 6–3.
+Edwards walked Anthony Rendon, then Mike Montgomery allowed a single to Daniel Murphy before Ryan Zimmerman hit a three-run home run to put the Nationals up 6–3.
 Sean Doolittle retired the Cubs in order in the ninth to tie the series at one, heading to Wrigley Field.